CAFAudit/audit-service/docs/en-us/Getting-Started.md

 #### Database, Role & Service Accounts

+[DH: Don't like this sentence]
 Once Vertica is installed, you will need to create or use an existing database, role, and service accounts.

 These are the items which need to be created in order for Audit Management to work correctly.

+[DH: Reword - what is this trying to say?]
 Once you have fulfilled the following criteria, for CAF Audit Management deployments with Chateau, please fill in the information within Chateau's environment/vertica.json file.

-Example commands for creating the users / roles / tables are listed in the correct order below:
+[DH: Voice keeps switching here - all bullet points should be informative or instructive] Example commands for creating the users / roles / tables are listed in the correct order below:

-- Log onto the vertica machine, and run as the dbadmin user so you have access to create users / roles / tables.
+- Log onto the Vertica machine, and run as the dbadmin user so you have access to create users / roles / tables.
 - Example properties which are defined for ease of understanding the commands:

 	<pre><code># Define user friendly properties.
-	#Example install location of vertica
+	# Example install location of Vertica
 	VERTICA_INSTALL_DIR=/opt/vertica
 	VERTICA_DATABASE_NAME="CAFAudit"
 	VERTICA_DATABASE_PASSWORD=${VERTICA_DATABASE_NAME}